mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 that an Aslan will have to perform duties commonly associated with the other gender.
 Ships built at TL13 or more always have reconfigurable controls throughout.
-The need to have dual mode controls often makes Intellect programmes very common on Aslan ships
+The need to have dual mode controls often makes Intellect programs very common on Aslan ships

 Males dislike automated piloting and gunnery systems, so few Aslan ships come equipped with Evade programs.
-Aslan Fire Control programs, whilst costing the same and having the same rating as other Fire Control programmes, do not allow the computer to make attacks and only offer positive DMs to gunnery rolls.
+Aslan Fire Control programs, whilst costing the same and having the same rating as other Fire Control programs, do not allow the computer to make attacks and only offer positive DMs to gunnery rolls.

 #### ASLAN STARSHIPS